rfrazier716/rfrazier716.github.io/posts/data-science-vcs.rst

 While I love Jupyter for exploration and data analysis, one thing that always bothers me is how the code lives in the same file as evaluated evaluated output.
 When version controlling notebooks this can cause issues for a couple of reasons:

 #.
-If the data you're working on is private but the code is public, the private data could end up in an output and committed, available for anybody to see
+If the data you're working on is private but the code is public, the private data could end up in an output and committed, available for anybody to see.
 #.
 Git works by logging differences in your file.
 This includes things like cell number, cell output, and picture metadata, if you version control an evaluated notebook you'll have unstaged changes as soon as you evaluate a cell, even though none of the written code actually changed!

-We want a way to scrub our notebooks of all evaluated output before committing, them.
+We want a way to scrub our notebooks of all evaluated output before committing them.
 To do so we'll use `githooks`_ which are custom scripts that run when you perform a git command.
 Flipping through the githook documentation, the pre-commit hook is exactly what we need.
 Unfortunately, installing a git hook is a manual process that requires you to add a file to your :code:`/.git/` directory.

 .. container::
     class: alert alert-warning